Parliamentary.ai

 Government Spending

-The cost of by-elections resulting from successful recall petitions will be covered by the Consolidated Fund (UK Government).
-The costs of recall petitions and elections themselves will be borne by the relevant local authority, not affecting central government grants.
+The cost of by-elections resulting from successful recall petitions will be covered by the Consolidated Fund.
+The costs associated with recall petitions and elections themselves will be borne by the relevant local authority.
+These costs will not be considered when determining central government grants to these authorities.
+Specific financial figures are not included in the bill.

 Groups Affected

-- Elected Representatives: Risk of recall and potential loss of office.
+• Elected Representatives: Risk recall and potential loss of office if a recall petition succeeds.

-- Local Authorities: Responsible for funding recall petitions and elections.
+• Local Authorities: Responsible for funding the costs of recall petitions and elections.

 Powered by nyModel